-It’s not only the obvious adaptations which make the list, and popular films such as The Lion King, West Side Story, 10 Things I Hate About You, Get Over It and She’s The Man are all based on the legends work.
+It’s not only the obvious adaptations which make the list, and popular films such as The Lion King, West Side Story, 10 Things I Hate About You, Get Over It and She’s The Man is are based on the legend's work.

 With theatres closed in the UK, many Shakespeare enthusiasts might be unsure how they can celebrate the literary genius of the world’s most renowned playwright this year.

 Luckily for fans, William Shakespeare’s influence lives on beyond his theatrical performances.
 Over 415 TV and film adaptations have been inspired by his written works.

 With this mind, we've put together a short list of highly rated and surprisingly Shakespearean movies that can be enjoyed at home:

 Fans of the classic romantic tale of Romeo and Juliet will know that it is the most popular of any of Shakespeare’s plays and has inspired at least 50 recreations.
 Director Baz Luhrmann’s 1996 Romeo + Juliet, starring a fresh-faced Leonardo DiCaprio and Claire Danes, has an IMDb score of 6.7 and is currently available to watch on Amazon Prime Video and Disney+ with a subscription.